RenderToolbox3/RenderToolboxDocker/README.md

 The instructions below should work for Ubuntu and Amazon Linux.

+# Dependencies

-# You need to get a few dependencies for this to work.
+You need to get a few dependencies for this to work.

 To get Docker:
  - [install Docker](https://docs.docker.com/installation/)